Drat! The Cat!

 Drat!
-The Cat! is a 1965 musical about a well-off Gilded Age catgirl who becomes a jewel thief and captures the heart of the police officer assigned to arrest her.
+The Cat! is a 1965 musical comedy that follows a gilded age police officer's attempts to arrest The Cat, a notorious jewel thief whose civilian alter ego he is deeply in love with.
 Its Broadway run lasted just eight days.
-The musical's book and lyrics by Ira Levin with music by Milton Schafer.
+The show features a book and lyrics by Ira Levin with music by Milton Schafer.

 History

 Ira Levin got the idea for the show in 1957 and began writing in May 1961.
 The work was titled Cat and Mouse during its development until Gunter Grass put out a book of the same name, prompting Levin and crew to change the name.
 "I didn’t like it then, I don’t like it now," he wrote in 2005.
 "Several critics didn’t like it either.
 (More advice for young playwrights: Never use two exclamation points in a title.
 One, you can get away with; two, no.)"

 In September 1965 the show debuted at the Shubert Theatre in Philadelphia for an out-of-town try-out, and it ran for 11 previews.
 On October 10, the Broadway production at the Martin Beck Theatre, presented by Jerry Adler and Norman Rosemont and directed and choreographed by Joe Layton.
 It ran for only eight performances.
 The cast included Lesley Ann Warren, Elliott Gould, Charles Durning, Jane Connell, and Beth Howland.
 Conductor Herbert Grossman served as music director and Clare Grundman arranged the orchestral score.
 Warren won the Theatre World Award for her performance, and the show was nominated for a Tony Award for Best Scenic Design.